World's Finest....Foes!1 of 12

-DC's got some of the most iconic villains in all of comic book, but how do they rank?
+DC's got some of the most iconic villains in all of comic books, but how do they rank when stacked up against each other?
 Tough question.

 Fortunately, we at Newsarama have an entire team of writers to help hammer out this list.
 Using a system of ranking and points, we've narrowed down a list of the ten greatest DC villains of all time.